adevadeh/intro_meta_ruby/README.md

     obj.send('method', arg)
     student.send("add_class", "Introduction to Ruby")

-This allows you to do silly things like:
+This allows you to do interesting things like:

     def calc(left, operator, right)
       raise "unknown operator" unless ['+', '-', '/', '*'].include?(operator)